- A workmanship warranty against leaks and defects on low-slope roofing systems in the Province of Alberta.

 - contaminant spill such as oil, solvent and petroleum based liquids.

-- Any alterations to the roofing system during the warranty term are performed by the Alberta Roofing Contractor Association contractor of record, or with prior approval of ARCA Warranty Ltd., by an alternate Alberta Roofing Contractor Association roofing contractor member and inspected by an Accepted Independent Roofing Inspector.
+- Any alterations to the roofing system during the warranty term are performed by the Alberta Roofing Contractors Association contractor of record, or with prior approval of ARCA, by an alternate Alberta Roofing Contractors Association roofing contractor member and inspected by an independent ARCA accepted roofing inspector.

 - Owner ensures:

 - operation of roofing drainage system and removal of collected debris

 - gum cups and roofing system penetrations have sufficient and compatible mastic fillers and are topped up as required